 While numerous things in life are outside our ability to control, we can choose what – regardless – we can do about them once we are educated about specific things.

 You can take action to ensure your and your family's safety from glyphosate.
-Generally, consider the buildup of exposure from various sources and try to restrict it.
+Generally, consider the cumulative exposure from various sources and try to limit it.

-An excellent water filter that eliminates glyphosate, different herbicides, pesticides, and other unwanted contaminants in tap water is generally a great option.
+An excellent water filter that removes glyphosate, various herbicides, pesticides, and other unwanted contaminants from tap water is generally a great option.

 At every possible opportunity, eat organic.
 These food sources aren't showered with glyphosate.
 A good point is that glyphosate removes minerals from the soil, and organic soil is much higher in minerals.
-This advantages both you and the environment.
+These advantages are both for you and the environment.

-If eating organic isn't feasible, learn about the most vigorously sprayed leafy foods and vegetables and try to avoid them.
-The EWG provides a yearly updated list of the most intensely sprayed ones.
+If eating organic isn't feasible, learn which leafy greens and other vegetables are most heavily sprayed and try to avoid them.
+The EWG provides an annually updated list of the most heavily sprayed ones.

-Use organic, natural treatments on your property and garden, and appeal to your local council to discover more secure alternatives to glyphosate and other dangerous herbicides and pesticides.
+Use organic, natural treatments on your property and garden, and appeal to your local council to find safer alternatives to glyphosate and other dangerous herbicides and pesticides.

 ← Older Post Newer Post →